umich-brcf-bioinf/Connor/INSTALL.rst

 Installing
 ----------

+   *This option only available after general release:*
-The easiest way to install Connor is through PyPI.
-Get pip if it's not available in your system:
+   The easiest way to install Connor is through PyPI:

+   ``$ pip install connor``

 You can install from source from github:

 ``$ pip install git+https://github.com/umich-brcf-bioinf/Connor``

-If you don't have root permissions, you can install locally:
+If you don't have root permissions, you can install connor locally:

 ``$ pip install git+https://github.com/umich-brcf-bioinf/Connor --user``